envisioning/vocab/vocab/Vectorization.md

 ---
 category: DATA, IMPL
+generality:
+- 0.88
+- 0.86
+- 0.84
+- 0.82
+- 0.8
+- 0.78
+- 0.76
 slug: vectorization
 summary: Process of converting non-numeric data into numeric format so that it can be used by ML algorithms.
 title: Vectorization
 ---